 10. A Step-by-Step Plan to Reduce Meowing

 - Meals at consistent times?
-Portions appropriate for weight goals?
+Portions appropriate?

 - Fresh water available (fountain if picky)?

-- Litter: count = cats + 1, boxes split across rooms, unscented, scooped daily?
+- Litter: boxes = cats + 1, unscented, scooped daily?

 Conclusion